coax-dev/coax/doc/coax/policies.rst

 **Discrete actions**

-A common action space is :class:`Discrete <gym.spaces.Discrete>`.
+A common action space is :class:`Discrete <gymnasium.spaces.Discrete>`.
 As an example, we'll take the **CartPole** environment.
 To get started, let's generate some example data so that we know the correct input/output format for our forward-pass function.

 .. code:: python

-    env = gym.make('CartPole-v0')
+    env = gymnasium.make('CartPole-v0')

     data = coax.Policy.example_data(env)